ibm-cloud-docs/activity-tracker/at_events_rc.md

 {: caption="Table 2.
 Actions that generate events" caption-side="top"}

-##  Events for managing API keys that are associated to a service instance
+##  Events for managing service credentials that are associated to a service instance
 {: #rc_keys}

+A service credential provides the necessary information to connect an application to a service instance.
+Service credentials are always associated with a `Service ID`.

 The following table lists the actions that generate an event: